-Canadian Labour Congress Secretary-Treasurer Hassan Yussuff has come from the factory floor of automotive manufacturing plants to the second-highest position in the country’s labour movement.
+Canadian Labour Congress’ newly elected President, Hassan Yussuff, has come from the factory floor of automotive manufacturing plants to the highest position in the country’s labour movement.

 Hassan has a long history of remarkable achievements, becoming the CLC’s first person of colour elected to an executive position in 1999 as Executive Vice-President.
-He was then elected to the first of his four terms as Secretary-Treasurer.
+In 2002, he was elected to the first of his four terms as Secretary-Treasurer.
 Most recently, on May 8th, he was elected President.

 - CLC Secretary-Treasurer Hassan Yussuff speaks on Corporate Tax Freedom Day 2013

 - CLC Secretary-Treasurer Hassan Yussuff speaks before the Standing Committee on International Trade

 - CLC Secretary-Treasurer Hassan Yussuff speaks at the Parliament Hill Press Conference with United Steelworkers, ProDESC, and the Delegation of Mexican Workers and Landowners

 - Hassan Yussuff, CLC Secretary-Treasurer, speaks at the Meeting of Active Retired Members of the Ontario Secondary School Teachers’ Federation